 MA in Applied Economics Program – This degree is not part of the PhD program.
 If your goal is a PhD in Economics, be sure to apply for that program.
 Courses in the MA in Applied Economics program are not transferrable to the PhD program (and vice versa).

 The department only accepts applications for the MA in Applied Economics for the Fall semester.
 The department does not admit new students in the spring or summer sessions.
 The department will begin reviewing completed application packages on February 1 with a final application deadline of May 1.
 Admission decisions will be made on a rolling basis, so getting your application materials in early benefits you!
 Applications which are received after February 1 through May 1 will continue to be reviewed on a rolling basis.
 Please be aware that space is limited.
 Submitting your application materials early will increase your chances of acceptance.
 No applications are accepted after May 1.

 There are no assistantships offered for this program.
-However, we will have a limited number of scholarships available starting in Fall 2013.
+However, we will have a limited number of scholarships available.
 These scholarships will cover partial tuition charges and recipients will be selected on the basis of previous academic achievement and their potential for excellence in the field.
 If you apply for admission to the MA Applied Economics program before April 1st , you are automatically considered for one of our scholarships.
 There is no need to submit additional materials.

 Verification of Receipt of Materials

 Please do not contact the department to ask if your materials have been received.
 If you are having problems with the online process, you should contact the ApplyWeb (CollegeNet) Help Desk.